U.S. credits Mexico, Central America for helping to reduce border arrests

 The Trump administration has been pressuring all of those countries to do more to keep people from reaching the U.S. border, threatening Mexico with tariffs unless it complied.

-The United States has persuaded Guatemala to become a so-called safe third country that would accept asylum-seekers, reducing the strain on the United States.
-Washington is working with Honduras on a similar agreement, but has failed to persuade Mexico to do the same.
+The United States has persuaded Guatemala to become a so-called safe third country that would accept asylum-seekers, though the deal is still being finalized, in a bid to reduce the strain on the United States.
+Washington is working with Honduras on a similar agreement.

+The United States has failed to persuade Mexico to do the same, but Morgan said on Monday talks were ongoing for a “cooperative agreement” with Mexico to help stem the tide of migrants just the same.

-Even so, Mexico has agreed to keep Central American asylum-seekers just south of the U.S. border pending their U.S. court appointments and has deployed National Guard officers to halt migrants.
+In the meantime, Mexico has agreed to keep Central American asylum-seekers just south of the U.S. border pending their U.S. court appointments and has deployed National Guard officers to halt them.

 Mexican Foreign Minister Marcelo Ebrard is to meet with U.S. officials on Tuesday to discuss Mexico’s efforts.
 He said last week that Mexico does not expect the United States to threaten tariffs at this time.

-“Right now Mexico has been doing a great job for us, and, frankly, we’re very appreciative, but we’ve also been very, pretty rapidly changing the regulations, the rules, winning in court,” Trump told reporters at the White House.
+“Right now Mexico has been doing a great job for us, and, frankly, we’re very appreciative, but we’ve also been very, pretty rapidly changing the regulations, the rules,” Trump told reporters at the White House.

-“We’re having a lot of wins in court right now, the courts are backing us up, and that has a lot to do with our success on the southern border,” Trump said, even though courts have repeatedly struck down his administration’s most radical immigration initiatives.

-Earlier on Monday, a U.S. judge dealt Trump another setback, ruling that an injunction against a restrictive rule on asylum-seekers should apply nationwide.
+Earlier on Monday, a U.S. judge dealt Trump a setback, ruling that an injunction against a restrictive rule on asylum-seekers should apply nationwide.

-The rule, unveiled on July 15, requires most immigrants who want asylum in the United States to seek asylum first in a third country they had traveled through on their way.
+The rule, unveiled on July 15, requires most immigrants who want asylum in the United States to seek asylum first in a third country they had traversed on their way.

 San Francisco-based U.S. District Judge Jon Tigar had previously issued a nationwide injunction blocking the rule.
 But the 9th U.S. Circuit Court of Appeals narrowed it to only border states within its jurisdiction - California and Arizona - and sent the question back to Tigar.